JakubT03/SQL_Project_Data_Job_Analysis/README.md

 * Market Insight: I learned that general skills (like SQL) are good for finding a job, but specialized skills are better for finding a high-paying job.
 # Conclusions
-Here are my main takeaways from the analysis:

-1.Leadership skills pay well: Tools like Asana, Notion, and Slack have high average salaries.
-This means senior roles (managers) earn the most.

-2.Special skills are valuable: Rare technologies (like Solidity or Elixir) pay a lot because few people know them.

-3.Cloud skills are essential: Companies pay well for skills like Airflow and BigQuery.
-They need people who can work with data in the cloud.

-4.The Basics: Even though rare skills pay well, you simply cannot work in Data Science without SQL and Python.
-They are the foundation.

-### Insights
-From the analysis, I found these key points:

 1.  **Remote Jobs Pay More:** Remote work offers much higher salaries than local jobs in Poland.
 The best remote job pays **$550,000**, while the best job in Poland pays about **$187,000**.
 2.  **Skills for Top Jobs:** To earn a lot of money, you need more than just coding. **SQL and Python** are basic requirements, but top jobs also need **Cloud skills** (like Azure, Snowflake) and data visualization (Tableau).
 3.  **Most Popular Skills:** **Python and SQL** are the most popular skills.
 Companies in Poland and globally ask for them the most.